- Knee pain that feels as if it originates under the knee cap

 Where is the Rectus Femoris muscle?

-The rectus femoris runs down the front of the thigh¸ from the hip bone to the knee.
+The rectus femoris runs down the front of the thigh¸from the hip bone (ilium) to the knee (patella) and shin bone (tibia).
 The rectus femoris is one of four quadriceps muscles.

 What movements does the rectus femoris muscle control?

 Activities that cause rectus femoris pain and symptoms:

 - Sitting excessively

 - Tight hamstrings